 And laying across the full-sized bed was an emperor-sized bed pillow, the largest that I had ever seen, taking up half the bed space and a foot or two high.
 It was like a super-fluffy futon.
 Culture shock.

 When I had gotten settled into my room, I returned to the front desk to tell them that my grandmother had once worked at the hotel.
 I gave them her name and asked if anybody on the current staff had known her.
 Nobody had.
 They shrugged their shoulders in that wonderful French way.
-Well, it had been over fifty years since Grandma had left, so I shouldn’t have felt surprised, unless they’d had some awfully experienced staff.
+Well, it had been over fifty years since Grandma had left, so I shouldn’t have felt surprised that nobody knew her, unless they’d had some awfully experienced staff.

 I didn’t feel comfortable wandering around inside the building by myself (I might have, if I’d known more French and could have asked more clearly), so I popped outside to inspect the building’s exterior.
 One could see how the structure had developed over the years by adding brick-shaped two-story buildings, connected to each other around the edges of the property, though I don’t know in what order.